 You can vote early either in person or by post if on election day you:

-AEC mobile polling teams visit many electors who are not able to get to a polling place.
-Mobile polling facilities are set up in some hospitals, nursing homes, prisons and remote areas of Australia.
-Mobile polling is carried out around Australia prior to election day and on election day.
+AEC mobile polling teams visit many voters who are not able to get to a polling place.
+Mobile polling teams will visit some residential care facilities and remote areas of Australia.
+Mobile polling is carried out around Australia during the election period.

 Voters who are blind or have low vision can cast a vote using our dedicated phone service from any location.

 Voters living with a disability may also be eligible to cast their vote by post, or can vote with assistance at a polling place.
 For information on assistance available:

 You can vote at any polling place in your state or territory on election day.
 Polling places are usually located at local schools, churches and community halls, or public buildings.